After UFC 262 on Saturday night, someone other than Khabib Nurmagomedov will hold the UFC lightweight title for the first time since 2018.

 However, Saturday’s UFC 262 pay-per-view headliner features two lightweight contenders who never got the chance to fight Nurmagomedov.

 Michael Chandler and Charles Oliveira fight for Nurmagomedov’s vacated title this weekend in the finale of UFC 262’s 13-fight lineup.
-And if you want a little action on the fight, which takes place at Toyota Center in Houston, their title fight offers an array of betting options.
+And if you want a little action on the fight, which takes place at Toyota Center in Houston, their title fight offers an array of Virginia sports betting options.

 In fact, one of the wagers comes with hefty +10000 odds.